DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players ask for directions to Argynvostholt, the revenant advises them to travel "west, beyond the walled town, then south upon the ash-gray path."

 If the players mention Strahd's carriage, the revenant notes its disgust for "the beast von Zarovich" and advises the players to be cautious of him and his servants and spies.
-If the players mention the skeletal rider, the revenant recalls that "the Wandering One has long sought a road to freedom through the mists.
-It has never succeeded."
+If the players mention the skeletal rider, the revenant shares that "the Wandering One seeks a road to freedom through the mists.
+It will never succeed."

 The revenant will not leave its post on the bridge under any circumstances.
 # C8.
 Black Carriage